 What does your business stand for?

 One way to help people feel connected to your business in the way you’d like them to be is to define and communicate what your business stands for.
-If you’re running a small business this will often reflect your values, the impact you want to have through your business and how you demonstrate this through what you say and do.
+If you’re running a small business this will often reflect your values, the impact you want to have through your business and how you demonstrate this.
 It’s what oozes from you in every interaction you have.

 For larger businesses, the ability of leaders to define, communicate and exemplify what the business stands for is critical in presenting a consistent message both internally and externally.
 All too often the written down values and what a business stands is eroded by the conflicting actions of leaders or others in the business.